 We entered into a registration rights agreement dated as of June 18, 1999 with certain holders of our common stock, pursuant to which those holders may, subject to the terms of the registration rights agreement, require us, up to three times, but no more than once in any continuous six-month period, to register sales of all or part of the common stock they hold from time to time.
 As of the date of this prospectus, the holders have exercised their right to require us to register their shares of common stock one time.
 In addition, we have also granted the holders piggyback registration rights in connection with registered offerings of common stock that we propose.
-The holders have agreed not to require us to include any of their shares of our common stock in the registration statement, of which this prospectus is a part.
-The registration rights agreement terminates as to a holder when the holder is free to sell all of the shares of common stock held by the holder pursuant to Rule 144(k) under the Securities Act or a comparable exemption from registration.
+The holders have agreed not to require us to include any of their shares of our common stock in the registration rights agreement terminates as to a holder when the holder is free to sell all of the shares of common stock held by the holder pursuant to Rule 144(k) under the Securities Act or a comparable exemption from registration.